 In 940 (A. D. 1533), taking a large force against the people of the fort of Sathulmere, and having plundered it, and seized some of the people, he retreated.
 He remained one night on the road, when his enemies made a night attack upon him, rescuing the prisoners.
-Sultan Mahomed was awoke from his sleep by the noise, and rushed forth on foot, when, his Pugree falling from his head, one end of it remained in his hand- the other was seized by Jugmul, the Sirdar of the Sodahs.
-Sultan Mahomed began twisting his Pugree round his head: when he came near the end held by Jugmul, seeing him armed, and having no weapon himself, he caught up a handful of sand, which he threw into Jugmul's face, who, letting go the Pugree to rub his eyes, Sultan Mahomed escaped.
+Sultan Mahomed was awoke from his sleep by the noise, and rushed forth on foot, when, his Pugree falling from his head, one end of it remained in his hand-the other was seized by Jugmul, the Sirdar of the Sodahs.
+Sultan Mahomed began twisting his Pugree round his head : when he came near the end held by Jugmul, seeing him armed, and having no weapon himself, he caught up a handful of sand, which he threw into Jugmul's face, who, letting go the Pugree to rub his eyes, Sultan Mahomed escaped.
 Sultan Mahomed has himself told me, that at that time he fell in with one of his men who carried horns, whom he ordered to sound his instrument, when his sepoys collected about him, and Husun Ali Pooranee, dismounting from his horse, Sultan Mahomed got on him, when he attacked and slew numbers of the Kafirs, recovering the prisoners, and all the stolen property.
-He showed great bravery in Guzerat and Khangar.
-In no battle was he ever known to be idle.
-When Hoomayoon Badshah came to Sind, he displayed valour and skill in the defence of the fort of Bukkur.
-He also distinguished himself in the action on the hills near Roree, with the king's troops, under Taimoor Sultan and Shaikh Ali Beg; so much so, that he slew with his own hand the latter chief.
+He showed great bravery in Guzerat and Khan-In no battle was he ever known to be idle.
+When Hoomayoon gar.
+Badshah came to Sind, he displayed valour and skill in the defence of the fort of Bukkur.
+He also distinguished himself in the action on the hills near Roree, with the king's troops, under Taimoor Sultan and Shaikh Ali Beg; so much so, that he slew with his own hand the latter chief to Shah Taosain, he came from Seebee with a large force, and by his endeavours there were brought back to subjection in his limbs and body, Sultan Mahomed made an agreement with Meerza Eesa, by which discord was prevented.
+In Ruhee-ool-Awai 962 (A. D. 1554-55), after the death of Meerza Shah Hoosain, having lamented for him according to custom, he took possession of Bukkur, and its country.
+This had been much destroyed by the violence and oppression of the Beloochees, but very soon after his coming there, by the arrangements he made, it became fruitful, and by these arrangements the disturbers of the prace remained quiet during his rule.

-When, in 950 (A. D. 1543), Meerza Shah Hoosain appointed him to the charge of Seebee, he took several forts, which had been held by Beloochees for many years.
+When, in 950 (A. D. 1543), Meerza Shah Hoosain appointed him to , the charge of Seebce, he took several forts, which had been held by Beldor news for many years.
 He severely twisted the ears of those vicious people of Kohistan, bringing them under subjection.